Have you heard? It's spider season... and they're looking for love in all the wrong places -- namely, your house!

 Yellow sac spiders.
 Common in most of the United States, yellow sac spiders spend time in gardens during warm weather, and seek indoor shelter in the fall (much like hobo spiders) when the weather cools and their outdoor food supply disappears.
 They actively hunt small insects at night, rather than waiting for prey to be caught in a web.
 Their protective sacs can sometimes be found in corners of rooms.

 Creeped out yet?
-If so, now would be a good time to purchase a 3-pack of the RESCUE!® Spider Trap.
+Now would be a good time to purchase a 3-pack of RESCUE!® Spider Traps.